pankajme7/Order-Matching-Engine/README.md

 It matches order based on price-priority.
 We have "Buy" and "Sell" order from different traders.
-We store that data in AVL trees and as required we execute order based on best available offer.
+As soon as an order is recieved we try to execute it.
+At any given point we can add buy and sell orders.
+There can be two cases.

+1. If there is a "buy" order and we have enough quantitiy in "sell".
+We find lowest buying price for that and make trade.
+If quantity is not enough we wait for more sell order.
+2. Similarly is there is "sell" order and we have enought quantity in "buy".
+We find the highest price to make trade.
+If quantity is not enough we wait for more buy orders.

+It's taken care that order placed first would be executed first.

 It is a c++11 project.
 It contains three classes.
 1. Trader - implements trader class which places order.
 Every trader has a unique ID "traderID".